Who does CHIS interview?

 When CHIS contacts a household, one adult is randomly selected to participate in the survey.
 In addition, a teenager (ages 12 to 17) and/or a child (ages 11 and under) may be randomly selected, depending on the household's composition.
 These teen and child interviews allow CHIS to track important health conditions and health behaviors of teens and children in California.

-These downloadable tables show the number of people CHIS has interviewed for each county and by race/ethnicity for each two-year cycle:
+that show the number of people CHIS has interviewed for each county and by race/ethnicity for each survey cycle here